tracedelange/tracedelange.github.io/_posts/2021-06-11-modeling-tsp.markdown

 ![Solved with best route](/assets/post_images/opt_w_dist.png)
 ![solved with worst route](/assets/post_images/lest_w_dist.png)

-For an inital input of 5 cities, it took my computer about a millisecond to determine the fastest and shortest routes from a total of 60 unique paths.
+For an initial input of 5 cities, it took my computer about a millisecond to determine the fastest and shortest routes from a total of 60 unique paths.

 Now that we have a good show of things, let's scale it up!